learnk8s/learnk8s.io/_blog/why-kube/index.md

 Kubernetes and containers are here to stay.

-With backing on company such as Google, Microsoft, Red Hat, Pivotal, Oracle, IBM, and many more it's hard to believe that it won't catch on.
+With backing from companies such as Google, Microsoft, Red Hat, Pivotal, Oracle, IBM, and many more it's hard to believe that it won't catch on.

-Many companies are head starting on the Kubernetes and joining the revolution.
+Many companies are getting a head start on Kubernetes and joining the revolution.

-Not just startup and SMEs, but big corporations such as banks, financial institution, insurance company are betting on container and Kubernetes to be the future.
+Not just startups and SMEs, but big corporations such as banks, financial institutions and insurance companies are betting on containers and Kubernetes to be the future.

 It's still early days and the community has still time to mature, but you should keep a close eye on the innovation in this space.

 ## That's all folks!

-Many thanks to [Andy Griffiths](https://andrewgriffithsonline.com/) for reading a draft of this post and offering some invaluable suggestions.
+Many thanks to [Andy Griffiths](https://andrewgriffithsonline.com/) for reading a draft of this post and offering some invaluable suggestions th.

 If you enjoyed this article, you might find interesting reading: